uxname/liteend/readme.md

 Prettier is also configured to format the code, run `npm run format` to format the code (but ESLint will still check it) .

+In addition, the project has a pre-commit hook configured to check the code for errors and warnings before each commit.

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!<br />Feel free to